Mangalore–Hassan–Mysore line: Projects

-There is a proposal for doubling the Mangalore–Hassan–Mysore line with electrification for reduction of time travelling between the coastal and plateau regions of Karnataka which will be a boon for the economy on this route.
+At present as on 13 June 2026, Mangaluru- Sakleshpura- Hassan railway line is a single track route.There is a proposal for doubling the Mangalore–Hassan–Mysore line with electrification for reduction of time travelling between the coastal and plateau regions of Karnataka which will be a boon for the economy on this route.
+The Mangaluru - Hassan railway line has been used for transporting fuels like Petrol,Diesel and LPG and also goods from New Mangalore Port located at Panambur,Dakshina Kannada revenue district of Karnataka state.